Tropical Fermat-Weber Points over Spaces of $M$-Ultrametrics: Introduction

-On the other hand, Com{\u{a}}neci and Joswig investigated Fermat-Weber points over $\berg (M)$ with respect to a tropical asymmetric distance, showing that when all observations are in $\berg (M)$, the set of their Fermat-Weber points with respect to an asymmetric tropical distance is contained in $\berg (M)$ \citep{comuaneci2024tropical}.
-Furthermore, when $\berg(M)$ is the space of equidistant trees, they showed that the asymmetric tropical Fermat-Weber points all have the same tree topology \citep{comuaneci2024tropical}.
-Therefore, in this paper, we focus on the intersection between the set of all Fermat-Weber points with respect to the tropical metric and $\berg (M)$ for any matroid $M$ with the ground set of elements $q \geq 2$.
-More specifically, we show that if all observations are equidistant trees with $p$ leaves, the intersection between the set of Fermat-Weber points and $\berg (M)$ is not empty and that it is equal to the projection of the Fermat-Weber points onto $\berg (M)$.
+In this paper, we study the tropical projection of {\em tropical Fermat-Weber points} to spaces of $M$-ultrametrics via the map defined in \Cref{defn: tropical projection}.
+Fermat-Weber points are a generalization of the median to arbitrary metric spaces. {\em Tropical} Fermat-Weber points are Fermat-Weber points in the tropical projective torus, equipped with the standard tropical metric.
+It is known that in this case, even if all observations are $M$-ultrametrics, the tropical Fermat-Weber points are not, in general, $M$-ultrametrics \citep{lin2017convexity}; for more on tropical Fermat-Weber points, see \cite{sabol2024polytropes}.
+In \Cref{thm: symmetric tropical median}, we show that if all observations are $M$-ultrametrics, then the intersection \rot{of} the set of tropical Fermat-Weber points and the space of $M$-ultrametrics is not empty, and that it is equal to the projection of the Fermat-Weber points onto the space of $M$-ultrametrics.

-In practice, observations are usually not ultrametrics.
-Therefore, we extend the {\em safety radius} defined by \cite{atteson1999performance} to projections of the set of all Fermat-Weber points to general Bergman fans $\berg (M)$ called the {\em FW $M$-ultrametric safety radius}.
-We show that the FW $M$-ultrametric safety radius is $1/2$ for any matroid.
-We also define the {\em FW $M$-ultrametric stochastic safety radius} and we show that there always exists non-zero stochastic safety radius.
+In practice, observed data are usually not $M$-ultrametrics \rot{due to noise in the observations}. \rot{To quantify the maximum error under which projected tropical Fermat-Weber points are stable}, we extend the definition of {\em safety radius} for phylogenetic reconstruction, originally given by Atteson in \citep{atteson1999performance}, to the projection of the set of all tropical Fermat-Weber points to the space of $M$-ultrametrics.
+In \Cref{thm: tropical safety radius}, we show that this $M$-ultrametric reconstruction method has safety radius $1/2$ for any matroid, which is the maximum possible.

-We end this paper with computational experiments using simulated datasets from the multispecies coalescent (MSC) model, along with applications to empirical datasets.
-Using simulated datasets generated under the MSC, we show that estimates of the underlying species tree derived using Fermat-Weber points converge to the species tree as the sample size (the number of gene trees) increases, and that these estimates are robust to sample variability when compared to other distance-based summary statistics.
-When applied to biological data, we find that Fermat-Weber species tree estimates using the tropical symmetric and asymmetric distances agree in topology with the existing species tree estimates found in the literature.